evansd/whitenoise/docs/base.rst

 These can be set by passing keyword arguments to the constructor, or by sub-classing WhiteNoise and setting the attributes directly.

+.. attribute:: autorefresh

+    :default: ``False``

+    Recheck the filesystem to see if any files have changed before responding.
+    This is designed to be used in development where it can be convenient to pick up changes to static files without restarting the server.
+For both performance and security reasons, this setting should not be used in production.

 .. attribute:: max_age

     :default: ``60``